News & Current Issues in the Dental Professions

 What Dental Professionals Need to Know About New York State School Dental Health Certificate Law

-A law passed in 2007 requires New York State public schools to request, or ask, for a dental health certificate of students, at the time of school entry and in grades K, 2, 4, 7, and 10, declaring their dental health condition.
-Beginning in school year 2008-2009, schools must notify parents or guardians to request a dental health certificate and must provide a list of dentists upon request that provide free or reduced cost dental examinations.
+A law passed in 2007 and amended in 2013 requiring New York State public schools to request, or ask, for a dental health certificate of students, at the time of school entry and in grades K, 2, 4, 7, and 10, declaring their dental health condition.
+Beginning in school year 2008-2009, schools must notify parents or guardians to request a dental health certificate and must provide a list of dental practices, dentists and registered dental hygienists upon request that provide free or reduced cost dental assessments.

 At present, only about 50% of school aged children visit a dentist once a year.
 The ultimate goal of this program is to establish a dental home for each child.
 No child should have to suffer the consequences of poor oral health.
 While medical certificates are required for students, this new law also encourages students to obtain dental health certificates and is an important step in improving children’s oral health.